 In this guide, you are going to learn the relationship between Guava leaves And Ovulation and how guava leaves can control hormones during ovulation.

 The leaves from the guava trees were widely used both traditionally and in modern days to treat different types of diseases like infertility and high blood pressure.
+Studies in animals suggest that guava leaves can improve ovulation through the management of hormonal imbalance.

 - What is the relationship between guava leaves and ovulation?